seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 generation is retargetable to several variations or *subtargets* of the PowerPC ISA; including ppc32, ppc64 and altivec.

-LLVM PowerPC ABI
+LLVM37 PowerPC ABI
 ^^^^^^^^^^^^^^^^

-LLVM follows the AIX PowerPC ABI, with two deviations.
-LLVM uses a PC relative (PIC) or static addressing for accessing global values, so no TOC (r2) is used.
+LLVM37 follows the AIX PowerPC ABI, with two deviations.
+LLVM37 uses a PC relative (PIC) or static addressing for accessing global values, so no TOC (r2) is used.
 Second, r31 is used as a frame pointer to allow dynamic growth of a stack frame.
-LLVM takes advantage of having no TOC to provide space to save the frame pointer in the PowerPC linkage area of the caller frame.
+LLVM37 takes advantage of having no TOC to provide space to save the frame pointer in the PowerPC linkage area of the caller frame.
 Other details of PowerPC ABI can be found at `PowerPC ABI
 <http://developer.apple.com/documentation/DeveloperTools/Conceptual/LowLevelABI/Articles/32bitPowerPC.html>`_\